Daylight saving time in the United States: Arizona

 Arizona observed DST in 1967 under the Uniform Time Act because the state legislature did not enact an exemption statute that year.
 In March 1968 the DST exemption statute was enacted and the state of Arizona has not observed DST since 1967.
 This is in large part intended to conserve energy.
-Phoenix and Tucson are among the hottest U.S. metropolitan areas during the summer, resulting in more power usage from air conditioning units and evaporative coolers in homes and businesses.
+Phoenix and Tucson are among the hottest US metropolitan areas during the summer, resulting in more power usage from air conditioning units and evaporative coolers in homes and businesses.
 An extra hour of sunlight while people are active would cause people to run their cooling systems longer, thereby using more energy.

 The Navajo Indian Reservation extends into Utah and New Mexico and observes daylight saving time to coordinate tribal affairs.
 The Hopi Reservation is entirely within the state of Arizona and is an enclave within the Navajo Indian Reservation, but does not observe DST.

 California

 California voters passed Proposition 12 in 1949, approving DST in the state.

 California voters passed Proposition 7 on November 6, 2018 by a 60% vote.
-It gives the legislative power to: a) change DST measure by a two-thirds vote, thus repealing the 1949 Prop.
+It gives the legislature power to: a) change DST measure by a two-thirds vote, thus repealing the 1949 Prop.
 12; b) establish permanent year-round DST, pending federal authorization; and c) take action to change time policy concerning both DST and standard time.
+However, the state legislature never took action on Proposition 7.

 Florida

 Daylight saving time is less useful in Florida than in other states because its southern location leads to less variation in day length between winter and summer.
 Without DST, Miami, for instance, would experience sunrise and sunset times throughout the year similar to cities such as Honolulu or Hong Kong, neither of which observe DST.
 There is opposition to DST in Florida.
 State senator Bill Posey introduced a bill in March 2008 to abolish daylight time in the state and keep Florida on year-round standard time.
 However, in 2018, over 90% of the legislature voted for, and the governor approved, the Sunshine Protection Act to observe daylight saving time year-round if the U.S. Congress authorized states to do so.
-Because Florida straddles two time zones, the Florida legislature has the option of returning all or part of the state to standard time along time zone boundaries.
+Because Florida straddles two time zones, the Florida legislature has the option of returning all or part of the state to standard time along time-zone boundaries.